jakeread/distributed-motion-systems-using-clock-sync-and-time-encoding/README.md

 ## State of Development

 I have been actively developing this system and use it regularely in research on machine control.
 Components include a networking library written in python and c++, a motion controller written in python and spline evaluators in c++, as well as event track and linear track readers also in c++.
+I have demonstrated timestamped sensor readings and used them to develop physically accurate models of systems.
 Source code and designs for circuits are presently stored and date-stamped in private repositories in the [Center for Bits and Atoms GitLab](https://gitlab.cba.mit.edu/) and will be made available when it is appropriate.

 ## Enumerations of Adaptations